augustine-tran/active_call/README.md

 3. **After** invoking `call`.

-  - Validate the response with `validate, on: :response`.
+  - Validate the response with `validate on: :response`.

   - Use the `after_call` hook to set up anything **after response validation** passes.